Uberi/University-Notes/MATH136/MATH136.md

 $\refl_P: \mb{R}^n \to \mb{R}^n$ is a linear mapping $\refl_P(\vec{x})$ that reflects $\vec{x}$ about the hyperplane $P$.

-We geometrically determine that the relection of a vector about a hyperplane is the projection of the vector on the hyperplane minus the perpendicular.
+We geometrically determine that the reflection of a vector about a hyperplane is the projection of the vector on the hyperplane minus the perpendicular.

 In other words, $\refl_P \vec{x} = \proj_P \vec{x} - \prp_P \vec{x} = (\vec{x} - \prp_P \vec{x}) - \prp_P \vec{x} = \vec{x} - 2\prp_P \vec{x} = \vec{x} - 2\proj_{\vec{n}} \vec{x}$, where $\vec{n}$ is the normal of the hyperplane.